dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 Can Mukamal be trusted?
 We can look at his track record.
 In 2007, he was first author on a [paper](https://doi.org/10.1016/j.ahj.2007.07.008) that randomly assigned patients to consume black tea or not.
 They looked at tons of different biomarkers and found that the tea did... basically nothing.
 This is the kind of case where it would be easy to p-hack your way to force some conclusion, but they straightforwardly state they found no evidence.

-So I don't think these quotes represent a promise to falsify data but rather his confidence for what the study really would showany when honestly performed.
+So I don't think these quotes represent a promise to falsify data but rather his confidence for what the study really would show when honestly performed.

 Then there's the lying.
 Mukamal said there was *no communication* with industry and that he had *no idea* industry funding was even involved.
 Lying is bad, but still: When Mukamal was describing a "firewall" between industry and research, he was probably thinking of a firewall that started existing sometime after industry committed to funding the study.
 As far as we know, such a firewall *did actually exist*: Mukamal wrote the final study plan without (further) interference from industry, and the trial would have run without any industry contact.